AlexWetzel/News-Scraper/README.md

 ### Adding Notes

 For saved articles, clicking the 'note' button opens a text form.
 From there, you can type a message to add to the saved article, or close the form by clicking 'cancel'.

+You can delete note by clicking the red 'x' icon next to it.